 Some of the links are to my affiliate partners.
-If you book using them, the price is the same or less while I may receive a small commission.
+If you book using them, the price you pay is the same or less while I may receive a small commission.
 This is what enables me to spend my time working on itineraries like this for you so it’s an easy way to show your appreciation.

 Many museums and monuments are closed on Mondays and certain public holidays so factor that into your planning and switch days around if necessary.

 Ready to explore Central Portugal?
 Let’s go!

 Day 1: Arrival, historical winery tour, exotic sculpture gardens, Óbidos

 If you have all day, drive to Quinta do Gradil (approx 55 mins) for a tour of the winery established in the 18th century by the Marquis of Pombal, wine tasting and lunch.

 An alternative winery would be Quinta da Sanguinhal (approx 45 mins from the airport) for a tour of a delightful winery and distillery established in the 19th century.

 Head to Bacalhôa Buddah Eden (approx 10-15 mins from the winery).
 Allow 2-3 hours at least to explore the sculpture-filled gardens.
 There is a café/restaurant on site.
 Open 9-6 daily. €4

 Drive to the pretty medieval town of Óbidos (aprox 15 mins) for your overnight stay.
 Park outside the walls.